#375: You're My Taco R2D2

 good narrators for audiobooks.

-I've I've heard that recording audiobooks from people who don't do it professionally, but have like recorded their own audiobook is brutal.
+I have heard that recording audiobooks from people who don't do it professionally, but have like recorded their own audiobook is brutal.

 And you know that they do like 10 takes on pronouncing a word where they're like Kaladin, Kaladin, Kaladin.
+Like they have to get notes on all that.

 And when he records them, he has like a little clicker thing every time he makes a mistake so he can go back through and edit out all of his mistakes.
+That's cool.

 Should we be doing that?

 No, there are no mistakes.
+Click in case I cut this part out.

-Cut Aaron's hypothetical out.
+Aaron's hypothetical out.

-All right, Aaron, I am actually a little concerned that you have it clicky pin that near your desk.
+All right, Aaron.
+I am actually a little concerned that you have it clicky pin that near your desk.

-what a
+what a color purple.

-yeah he gets
+Yeah, he gets

-he sees the title page and then he just does like five minutes on how excited he is for the title page.
+the title page, and then he just does like five minutes on how excited he is for the title.
+You're listening to the audiobook like this.

 This can't possibly be what the book is.

+You're constantly jumping out of your seat.
 I can't think of a single celebrity impression to do.

 Adel You go.
+Okay.

 It was the best of times.
+It was the worst of times.

+Jason Momoa.
 Classic stuff.

+I can't think of an impression to do.
 Aaron, right now, because of your sort of head cold or whatever's going on, you sort of sound like Kathleen Turner.

-So maybe like a Jessica Rabbit, like...
+Oh, yeah.
+So maybe like a Jessica Rabbit like.

 Jacob Marley was dead to begin with.